RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Now, as already mentioned at the beginning, all that is now needed to do is just to add the clause 'CREATE OR REPLACE TABLE t_roman_zavorka_project_SQL_primary_final AS,' above the current query which will give the command to create or replace the table 't_roman_zavorka_project_SQL_primary_final.'

+See 'PRIMARY TABLE OUTPUT' in the 'ANALYSIS' section for description of the resulting primary table.

 ### SECONDARY TABLE CREATION
 #### INTRODUCTION
 Similar to the primary table, the secondary table was created through the 'CREATE OR REPLACE TABLE t_roman_zavorka_project_SQL_secondary_final AS' clause, which creates or replaces the t_roman_zavorka_project_SQL_secondary_final table from the SQL query following the 'AS' part of the clause.